kaiakz/mugqic_test/README.md

 ### Selection tests

-The content of the `data_test/SoftStackCatalog` folder mimics the file structure of the C3G software stack, where the `modulefiles/mugqic` directory contains all the Tcl module files used by the GenPipes anaylsis pilelines to call all their needed softwares.
+The content of the `data_test/SoftStackCatalog` folder mimics the file structure of the C3G software stack, where the `modulefiles/mugqic` directory contains all the Tcl module files used by the GenPipes anaylsis pilelines to call all their required software.
-And the `software` directory would actually contain all the tools provided by the software stack.
+The `software` directory would actually contain all the tools provided by the software stack.

 Here the `modulefiles/mugqic` folder only contains a handful of the C3G module files.
 These modules refer to softwares installed in the `software` directory.

-The `software` folder contains all the directory structures of the softwares specified in the `modulefiles/mugqic` module files (it does not contain the software themselves as these are not necessary for the test).
+The `software` folder contains all the directory structures of the software specified in the `modulefiles/mugqic` module files (it does not contain the software itself as it is not necessary for the test).

-1- Parse the whole file structure of the [`data_test/SoftStackCatalog/modulefiles/mugqic/`](https://bitbucket.org/mugqic/gsoc_2020/src/SoftStackCatalog/data_test/SoftStackCatalog/modulefiles/mugqic/) folder and create a JSON file that would represent all the provided softwares and their available versions.
+1- Parse the whole file structure of the [`data_test/SoftStackCatalog/modulefiles/mugqic/`](https://bitbucket.org/mugqic/gsoc_2020/src/SoftStackCatalog/data_test/SoftStackCatalog/modulefiles/mugqic/) folder and create a JSON file that would represent all the provided software and available versions.

-2- Identify the lacking information for a comprehensive and meaningful software catalog : except from the name and version of the softwares, what relevant information should be provided by the catalog (software description, website, etc...).
+2- Identify the lacking information for a comprehensive and meaningful software catalog : besides the name and version of the software, what relevant information should be provided by the catalog (software description, website, etc...).
    Propose ways to find, gather and store this missing information.

-Optionaly, you could have look at how we do install software on the C3G software stack by looking at some of our installaton scripts [here](https://bitbucket.org/mugqic/genpipes/src/master/resources/modules/).
+Optionally, you could have a look at how we install software on the C3G software stack by looking at some of our installaton scripts [here](https://bitbucket.org/mugqic/genpipes/src/master/resources/modules/).
-These scripts allow us to install softwares as well as create the associated module files for the desired versions.
+These scripts allow us to install software, as well as create the associated module files for the desired versions.

 ### Mentors